rotty3000/phidias/README.md

 		javaCompiler.getStandardFileManager(diagnostics, null, null);

-	// Were using source in string format (possibly generated dynamically)
+	// Were using source in string format (possibly generated dynamically) JavaFileObject[] sourceFiles = {
-	// pass it an array StringJavaFileObject (obviously there can be many) JavaFileObject[] sourceFiles = {
 		new StringJavaFileObject(javaSourceName, javaSource)};